“Whatever you think you can do or believe you can do, begin it. Action has magic, grace, and power in it.”

 That was the first proper journal I had built.
 I’ve made hundreds since then.
 But the first one was stolen in a café in Amsterdam.
 What the journal thief couldn’t possibly know was that his actions would set me upon a path, for despite my initial despair, I struck out in search of a book bindery.
 After a day of walking and asking nearly every stranger I could make eye contact with about the shop, I’d finally found it.
 And what a magical place it was!
 I stocked up on supplies I’d never known existed then went to an upholstery shop up the street, where I discovered antique leather in a dusty floor corner removed from a chair made in the 1800s!
 With tools and material from the bindery, I set to work making my second journal, using my thighs as a book press.
 The result, with its battered old leather, looked like it had travelled through time many hundreds of years, and its pages begged for stories like that of The Journal Thief.

-We will be celebrating 10 years of Peg and Awl in January, and the very objects that started this adventure, will finally find their way into our shop!
-Putting these Tomes into production was no easy task and after much planning, many trials and many years, we’ve got the process down and have made a small batch that will be available soon!
-I appreciate everyone’s questions and interest always, in these Monsters, and am so pleased to finally be able to share them!
+The very objects that started this adventure are a foundational piece of our shop.
+Putting these Tomes into production was no easy task and after much planning, many trials and many years, we’ve got the process down and have been able to explore with variations in headband, textiles, and leather!
+I appreciate everyone’s questions and interest in these Monsters!